whartzler/fetch_analysis/README.md

 ## SQL Analysis

 1. What are the top 5 brands by receipts scanned among users 21 and over?
 [Link to SQL Query](https://github.com/whartzler/fetch_analysis/blob/main/Code%20Files/Top_5_Brand.sql)

 For this analysis we joined the products to the transactions table by barcode to extract the brand of the product purchased.
-Than we joined the user to the transaction table by barcode to extract customer data and identify which customers were 21 and older.
-Excluded null brands as this would hurt our final result as these brands are blank and used the calculation if any user was older than 21 as of Today 2/2/2025 we included this user in the dataset.
+Than joined the user to the transaction table by barcode to extract customer data and identify which customers were 21 and older.
+Excluded null brands as this would hurt our final result as these brands are blank.
+Next we calculated if any user was older than 21 as of Today 2/2/2025.

 When conducting this analysis include the top 8 brands due to 3 - 8 brands having the same receipt count.

 The Top five brands are:

 ![image](https://github.com/user-attachments/assets/2d005e26-69c1-4bc7-a678-ff2875543ffd)